 10 Products for Better Post-Workout RecoveryBanish next-day soreness with these body-friendly tools

 For overuse injuries, players should follow a familiar formula: ice frequently, rest when necessary, see a physician the second the pain gets serious.
 But in order to avoid a more costly fate, you might want to reconsider your approach to the game.
 Know your limits; if raising your arm above your head to make a shot could aggravate your shoulder, it isn’t worth it.
 And sometimes, similar to how you’d concede a point in tennis, you might just have to accept a well-placed dink in the Kitchen (the zone just in front of the net).

 Most importantly, no player — aging or otherwise (I’ve started seeing a ton of players in their 20s and 30s on courts around Brooklyn) — should start a game before doing dynamic stretches.
 As one pickleball coach told The New York Times, “Pickleball players are notorious about not warming up.”

 That makes sense.
-Pickleball is fun and doesn’t feel like exercise, stretching is tedious and adds an unwanted degree of seriousness to the activity.
+Pickleball is fun and doesn’t feel like exercise, and stretching is tedious and adds an unwanted degree of seriousness to the activity.
 But jerking your body around a court is serious business, especially if you’ve celebrated 70 birthdays.
-Make sure you’ve jogged a lap, done some lateral drills, and swung your legs back and forth like a pendulum (hold on to a fence or bench while doing so), to create some mobility.
+Make sure you’ve jogged a lap, done some lateral drills and swung your legs back and forth like a pendulum (hold on to a fence or bench while doing so) to create some mobility.